Eastbound, Portland to Clarkston

 Then, we’ll stop at the Columbia Gorge Interpretive Center.
 Located in the heart of the Columbia River Gorge Scenic Area, the Interpretive Center brings life to human stories of natural history in our nation’s most compelling landscape.
 Here, guests can learn the local story of the geography and culture of the region and catch an under-water glimpse of spawning Salmon passing through the Fish Ladders.
 Exhibits celebrate 15,000 years of history.

 Finally, experience an incredible man-made engineering feat at the Bonneville Dam.
-The Bonneville Damn, completed in 1938, is an electrical power generator for the local area using Hydro power.
-Guests can enjoy a self-guided tour of this powerhouse as they learn about its progression and improvements over time, the exhausting build project that encountered numerous obstacles due to the unique geology of the area and the unique way the dam assists spawning Salmon pass through the damn.
+The Bonneville Dam, completed in 1938, is an electrical power generator for the local area using Hydro power.
+Guests can enjoy a self-guided tour of this powerhouse as they learn about its progression and improvements over time, the exhausting build project that encountered numerous obstacles due to the unique geology of the area and the unique way the dam assists spawning Salmon pass through the dam.
 Witness the ingenious apparatus that allows the Salmon population to thrive in the Salmon Ladder viewing area and learn about the importance of this invention.

 Day 5: The Dalles, OR